 HSLS offers a baccalaureate level, broad-based liberal arts and sciences curriculum, designed to provide a sound understanding of normal communication processes and an introduction to the professions of audiology and speech-language pathology.
 A master's degree (MA) in speech-language pathology and a clinical doctorate of audiology (AuD) degree are professional degree programs offered by the Division of HSLS.
+Students who successfully complete the MA or AuD programs meet the requisite academic and clinical standards for the Certificate of Clinical Competence (CCC) offered by ASHA.
 PhD programs are available in speech-language science and hearing science.
 PhD students are provided a well-rounded research and academic programs with opportunities for teaching that prepares them for academic research careers as well as careers in teaching and administration.